 Obviously, when Dronica started, it was quite different from how it looks now.
-Not quite different stylistically but definitely it was a simpler format.
+Not quite different stylistically, but definitely, it was a simpler format.
 I remember the first edition was more intimate, an experiment overall.
 As we all know, London is a unique and very busy city.
 There is so much going on pretty much every day, but always a good place to create something new.
 Nowadays, Dronica is a very eclectic festival.
 They have very different styles and very different artists but are always aligned, as all glued together.
 Nothing is random.
 All are studied and planned.
 All of them are under the same umbrella, let’s say.

 How do you program the festival as its only curator?
-How does it all connect and how different editions respond to each other?
+How does it all connect, and how do different editions respond to each other?

 I am a music producer under the moniker of IlSantoBevitore.
-In my works I have released so far, there have always been some other musicians involved.
-These collaborations give it some fresh inputs.
+In the works I have released so far, there have always been some other musicians involved.
+These collaborations give it some fresh input.
 Even though it is a one-man project, it is like the festival again.
-You curate something and then you ask someone to collaborate, to help, to be involved, without necessarily changing the nature you want the project/festival to be.
-But then obviously they put some fresh input in it, some energy, some input that you did not even think about.
+You curate something, and then you ask someone to collaborate, help, to be involved without necessarily changing the nature you want the project/festival to be.
+But then, obviously, they put some fresh input in it, some energy, some input that you did not even think about.
 That is very important.

-I come from a Mediterranean country, where religion is very much into our society.
-Back home it would be almost impossible to do what we did with Dronica in a church as it will probably look quite blasphemous.
-There is a connection between modern technology and electronics, and man-spirituality that is for sure.
-The way I see technology is as a great tool of expression which it can help to interpret and enhance our ancestral background.
+I come from a Mediterranean country, where religion is very much in our society.
+Back home, it would be almost impossible to do what we did with Dronica in a church as it will probably look quite blasphemous.
+There is a connection between modern technology and electronics and man-spirituality, that is for sure.
+The way I see technology is as a great tool of expression which can help to interpret and enhance our ancestral background.

 And Dronica as a medium of music and art, like a ritualistic meeting, you know, where people go to, experience something, share emotions and the community grows up.

-With this context, in the role of a curator, you influence the artworks, the music, the sound that artists would never be able to experience or play in this way otherwise.
+In this context, in the role of a curator, you influence the artworks, the music, and the sound that artists would never be able to experience or play in this way otherwise.
 It is the potential for them to experiment with this kind of environment.

 Since Dronica started, the festival has changed quite a lot.
-I think the first two editions were more intimate, and the audience were
+I think the first two editions were more intimate, and the audience was

-Let’s talk about the future, as we have just experienced the last edition for this year.
+Let’s talk about the future, as we have just experienced the last edition of this year.
 Do you have any plans for 2019?

 What would be your biggest curating extravaganza?